🌊 Introduction: The Rising Tide of Global Flooding

 5. Private vs. NFIP Insurance

 Private flood insurance providers can offer more adaptable coverage, but they also consider different risk - often there are more or less prize than NFIP guidelines.
+Learn about the differences between flood insurance vs home insurance.

 🏠 Average Cost of Flood Insurance for Homeowners